 Equipment

-You may be seen by a member of the allied health team during your hospital stay, who will organise any equipment you may need to use at home.
+You may see a member of the allied health team (for example a physiotherapist or occupational therapist) during your hospital stay, who may organise mobility or safety equipment for you to use at home.
+They will talk with you about equipment hire, which we offer free of charge for the first 30 days.

-Please speak with your nurse if you have any questions.
+Ask your nurse if you have any questions about equipment.

 Community services and supports at home